-Radon Remediation in Mercer County, NJ
+Radon Testing and Mitigation in Mercer County, NJ

 Certified Environmental offers a no risk guarantee on all radon mitigation system installations.
 If we cannot mitigate your home there is NO cost to you.
 Certified Environmental, LLC is a licensed and certified radon testing and remediation company (MIB#93612) servicing Mercer County, NJ and its towns such as Trenton, Hamilton Township and Princeton.